|

 those who through the Spirit by faith are waiting for the hope of

-but prior to this Jesus Christ has justified them before God through the
+but prior to this Jesus Christ has justified us before God through the

-sacrifice of His own body on the cross, so that in the eyes of God they are
+sacrifice of His own body on the cross, so that in the eyes of God we are

 without sin, even while living in a sinful body.
 Paul keeps working toward his